- Ranking well takes time – generally 2 to 5 months from the time work is begun.

 Some search engines aren’t even search engines; they’re directories or catalogs of websites.
 But the difference is subtle and not important to the average person.

-The difference in results is due to how they read, classify, and rank various elements of each website they visit.
+The difference in results is due to how the search engine reads, classifies, and ranks various elements of each website they visit.

 Some search engines (and directories) count the readable words on a page to determine what that page is about.
 If the word “cooking” shows up more than any other word on that page, the search engine will likely assume the page is about cooking.